High-quality content is the most critical ingredient in making an effective website.

 This is where many business operators and even seasoned marketers falter.
 Too often the content that they put out serves their own interests more than the reader’s.

-To determine if a piece of content is of “good quality”, ask yourself: can the reader act upon whatever is communicated in the content without you being involved?
+To determine if a piece of content is of “good quality”, ask yourself.
+Can the reader act upon whatever is communicate in the content without you being involve?